 Simufilam (formerly PTI-125 and sumifilam) is an experimental therapy that Cassava Sciences is developing for Alzheimer’s disease.
 The investigational small molecule is designed to ease patients’ cognitive symptoms.

-How does sumifilam work?
+How does simufilam work?

 Correctly functioning filamin A is essential for the proper folding and working of amyloid-beta and tau, two proteins that play a role in the development of Alzheimer’s.
 In its altered form, filamin A prevents the proper folding of the amyloid-beta and tau proteins.
 This causes them to aggregate, or clump, and form plaques and tangles in the brain.
 Misfolded filamin A also disrupts how nerve cells work, leading to neurodegeneration in people with the disease.

-Sumifilam is an investigational small molecule that targets misfolded filamin A protein.
+Simufilam is an investigational small molecule that targets misfolded filamin A protein.
 It binds to this filamin A and aims to restore its function, potentially alleviating disease symptoms.

-Sumifilam in clinical trials
+Simufilam in clinical trials

 Alzheimer’s News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.